DiscreteTom/defect/README.md

 # get the diff of the latest commit
 - run: |
     git diff -U100 HEAD^ HEAD > diff

-# or, get the diff of a PR
-- run: |
-    git diff -U100 origin/master HEAD > diff

 # review the diff
 - run: |